 Due to the fact it was buried, many frescoes and objects have survived through to this day.
 Today, you can visit this large complex which is now covered by a purpose built building.
 It has a walkway all the way around so that you can see the remains of the buildings.

 You can visit Akrotiri during your 2 days in Santorini, by booking a tour, hiring a car for a day, or using local transport.

 2. Red Beach Santorini

 This is close by to Akrotiri, and so you could tie a visit to the two together.
 Red Beach has a stunning setting, with its red volcanic sands backed by imposing cliffs.
 It is quite a small beach, and so gets crowded during the peak season.

 If you like snorkelling, you will love it here.
-To find out more about other beaches on Santorini, check out this blog post by Barbara Of Jet-Settera – The colourful beaches of Santorini.
+To find out more about other Santorini beaches, check out this blog post by Barbara Of Jet-Settera – The colourful beaches of Santorini.

 3. Visit the Santorini Volcano and Hot-springs

 Some people say that it is worth it, and other that it is not.
 Personally, I enjoyed the half day trip to see the volcano and hot-springs, although the volcano was my favourite part.
 You can also take some good photos of Santorini from the boat as you leave.

 4. Hiking From Fira to Oia in Santorini

 If you are visiting in either the spring or the autumn, the Santorini hike will be manageable no matter what time of day you start.
 If visiting in the summer, you might want to start early morning or late afternoon.